reubenstr/ElectroPup/README.md

 # ⚡ PCBs

-There are two custom PCBS:
+There are two custom PCBs:
 - **Power Carrier:** power and CAN bus distribution
-- **Auxiliary Board:** provides LCD display and pheripherials
+- **Auxiliary Board:** LCD display and pheripherials

 Boards are designed in [KiCad](https://www.kicad.org/) v8 and fabricated by JLCPCB.